mailprocessing/mailprocessing/docs/reference/description_imapproc.rst

 by default and can be enabled either by passing the ``--auto-reload-rcfile`` command line option or by setting the ``auto_reload_rcfile`` property to ``True`` on the processor object in the rc file.

+imapproc writes its process ID to ``~/.mailprocessing/imapproc.pid`` and uses that PID file for locking as well.
+If you want to run multiple imapproc instances in parallel, use the ``--pidfile`` and ``--logfile`` options to give each process a different PID and log file.